Spike-Adding Mechanisms in a Three-Timescale System: Insights from the FitzHugh-Nagumo Model with Periodic Forcing: Abstract

 \section{Abstract}

 In this work, we investigate the spike-adding mechanism in a class of three-di\-men\-sio\-nal fast-slow systems with three distinct timescales, inspired by the FitzHugh-Nagumo (FHN) model driven by periodic input.
-First, we numerically generate a bifurcation diagram for the FHN model by varying the frequency and amplitude of the input, revealing that as the frequency decreases and the amplitude increases, the number of spikes within each burst grows.
+First, we numerically generate a spike-adding diagram for the FHN model by varying the frequency and amplitude of the input, revealing that as the frequency decreases and the amplitude increases, the number of spikes within each burst grows.
+We demonstrate that a similar spike-adding structure occurs in the more realistic, periodically forced Morris–Lecar neuronal model.
 Next, we apply methods from geometric singular perturbation theory to compute critical and super-critical manifolds of the fast-slow system.
 We use them to characterize the emergence of new burst-spikes in the FHN model, when the periodic forcing resembles a low frequency-band brain rhythm.
 We then describe how the uncovered spike-adding mechanism defines the boundaries that separate regions with different spike counts in the parameter space.